 To make matters worse, when they tweeted an apology, they misspelled the word “apologies,” which only furthered the ridicule.

 Always edit your work.
 Whenever possible, have a few sets of proofreading eyes on marketing ads and campaigns before they go live to avoid simple fails like this.

 2. American Airlines - free first-class travel

-American Airline’s response was to launch an investigation into these frequent fliers, to see if any of their system’s rules had been violated.
-This pass meant to convey airline loyalty seems to imply a one-way system.
+Suddenly, a marketing campaign meant to build airline loyalty became a one-way system.
 That’s a no-no in the business world.
 Successful companies treat their customers as they want to be treated, which is why loyalty and reward programs succeed so often—they “return the favor” so to speak.

 3. Coca-Cola - changing the formula